 Mr. S.M.
 Labib

-Labib is a PhD researcher in Geography; funded by the School of Environment, Education and Development Postgraduate Research Scholarship at the University of Manchester.
-I am a Quantitative Geographer, with major in Geographical Information Science, Remote Sensing, and Spatial data science applications in environmental science and epidemiology.
+Labib is a postdoctoral researcher associate in University of Cambridge; working at the MRC Epidemiology unit with the public health modelling group.
+I am a Quantitative Urban Geographer, with major in Geographical Information Science, Remote Sensing, and Spatial data science applications in environmental science and epidemiology.

 Seminar presentation on "Applications of geospatial data and methods in environmental epidemiology" at MRC Epidemiology unit, The University of Cambridge.